OWASP/CheatSheetSeries/cheatsheets/NPM_Security_Cheat_Sheet.md

 ## 2) Enforce the lockfile

 We embraced the birth of package lockfiles with open arms, which introduced: deterministic installations across different environments, and enforced dependency expectations across team collaboration.
 Life is good!
-Or so I thought… what would have happened had I slipped a change into the project’s `package.json` file but had forgotten to commit the lockfile along side of it?
+Or so I thought… what would have happened had I slipped a change into the project’s `package.json` file but had forgotten to commit the lockfile alongside of it?

 Both Yarn, and npm act the same during dependency installation .
 When they detect an inconsistency between the project’s `package.json` and the lockfile, they compensate for such change based on the `package.json` manifest by installing different versions than those that were recorded in the lockfile.